The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 • JSON Web Key Set (JWKS) Base64 URL encoded

-Dealing with the verification keys
+Dealing with verification keys

-Use mp.jwt.verify.publickey.algorithm to customize the verification algorithm (default is RS256), for example, set it to ES256 when working with the EC keys.
+Use mp.jwt.verify.publickey.algorithm to customize the verification algorithm (default is RS256); for example, set it to ES256 when working with the EC keys.

 {